bosbec/mobileresponseDocs/incomingHttpTrigger.md

 # Incoming http trigger #

-*Will start the workflow if a request to the in.bosbec.io endpoint matches the criteria. *
+_Will start the workflow if a request to the in.bosbec.io endpoint matches the criteria_

 ## Properties